Requesting a Waiver

 Requesting an Extension

-Although TSO strongly encourages the use of the FIRE system to request an extension of time to file, you can also use a paper Form 8809.
-You must file the Form 8809 as soon as it's apparent you need the 30-day extension of time, but not later than the due date of the returns for which you're requesting the extension.
-TSO processes requests for extensions of time starting in January of the year the returns are due.
+Although TSO strongly encourages the use of the FIRE system to request an extension of time to file where available, you can also use a paper Form 8809.
+You must file the Form 8809 as soon as it's apparent you need the extension of time to file, but not later than the due date of the returns for which you're requesting the extension.
+TSO processes requests for extensions of time to file starting in January of the year the returns are due.
 Allow 30 days for TSO to respond to an extension request filed on paper.
 Mail to: Department of the Treasury, Internal Revenue Service Center, Ogden, UT 84201-0209.
-Extensions submitted on an obsolete Form 8809 and/or by fax are not accepted.
+Extension requests submitted on an obsolete Form 8809 and/or by fax are not accepted.

 Form 8809-I - Use Form 8809-I (PDF) to request an initial or additional extension of time to file FATCA Form 8966 for the current tax year.
-You should file Form 8809-I as soon as you know you need an extension of time to file, but not before January 1 of the filing year before the due date of Form 8966.
-If you're requesting an additional hardship extension, file Form 8809-I by the first extended due date of Form 8966.
+You should file Form 8809-I as soon as you know you need an extension of time to file, but not before January 1 of the filing year, and you must file it before the due date of Form 8966.
+If you're filing a second Form 8809-I to request an additional hardship extension, file Form 8809-I by the first extended due date of Form 8966.
 Submit a separate request for each filer that's requesting an extension of time to file.
 Request the extension by mail to: Internal Revenue Service, FATCA, Stop 6052 AUSC, 3651 South IH 35, Austin, TX 78741.

 More information is available in Publication 1220 (PDF).
 You can also call the TSO Customer Service Section toll-free at 866-455-7438 or at 304-579-4827 (not toll-free) if using the Telecommunications Device for the Deaf (TDD).
 Foreign filers may call 304-263-8700 (not toll-free).